KEEZ-RobG/docs/docs/faq/network.md

 It can be reasonable to run 200 validators in one node but we don't recommend it.

-### Do you receive higher returns If you deposit more than 32 LYX in a validator?
+### Do you receive a higher return if you deposit more than the minimum balance in a validator?

 No.

-### Can I start extra validators with the rewards I'm getting on my validator balance?

-This goes back to the question if withdraw is implemented.

-### Can you explain the process for withdrawing and selling rewards, while still keeping the validator running?

-Right now this is not available.

 ### How should the logs look in each case to have certainty everything runs smoothly?